 Our award winning partnership with Tate Liverpool is built around the common goals of broadening participation in art and culture and increasing our impact among diverse audiences.
 One of the unique aspects of our partnership is our ability to bring a rich variety of research perspectives to Tate’s exhibitions.
 From our Computer Scientists working with the robots in Tate’s Cécile B. Evans exhibition, to our Egyptologists inspiring creative responses to the Book of the Dead, Liverpool academics have been able to share expertise as well as find ways of broadening their own research through engagement with Tate.

 Our partnership with Tate Liverpool provides new and exciting opportunities for staff and students to educate, collaborate and engage public audiences with our research.

 Tate’s public engagement initiative, Tate Exchange, provides a focus for interactive projects that support Tate’s exhibitions and enables the University to engage with new audiences.

-Discover upcoming exhibitions, events and collaborative projects happening as part of the University of Liverpool’s partnership with Tate Liverpool. **
+Discover previous exhibitions, events and collaborative projects that took place as part of the University of Liverpool’s partnership with Tate Liverpool. **

 University Staff and Students are entitled to free entry to all paid exhibitions at Tate Liverpool, Tate Britain and Tate Modern; plus 10% discount in the Tate Liverpool Shop and 20% discount at the Tate Liverpool Cafe.*